jstowers/WeddingApp/README.md

             HyattTamaya
         };
     ```
-    This format allows for easier import of the image files in my React components.
+    This format allows for easier use of the image files in my React components.

 3. In the _YourStay_ component, I import the hotel images with the following command: